CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level

-ROAD dataset provides the highest-fidelity CAN traces with physically verified most realistic CAN attacks.
-It contains a significant amount of training data covering different context of driving.
-We obtained raw ROAD dataset and extracted signals from the CAN messages using CAN-D. There are 3.5 hours of logged data, of which 3 hours are for training and 30 minutes are for testing with five types of advanced masquerade attacks targeting the engine coolant temperature, engine RPM, brake light, and wheel speeds sensors.
+The ROAD dataset provides the highest-fidelity CAN traces with physically verified most realistic CAN attacks.
+It contains a significant amount of training data covering the different contexts of driving.
+We obtained the raw ROAD dataset and extracted signals from the CAN messages using CAN-D. There are 3.5 hours of logged data, of which 3 hours are for training and 30 minutes are for testing with five types of advanced masquerade attacks targeting the engine coolant temperature, engine RPM, brake light, and wheel speed sensors.
 The injected message manipulates only the specific portion of the data fields containing the targeted signals.

-Whereas the attacks in the SynCAN dataset are created by post-processing (replacing original ones) on the normal driving data, the attack traces in the ROAD traces were collected from a real car under the real injection attacks.
+Whereas the attacks in the SynCAN dataset are created by post-processing (replacing original ones) on the normal driving data, the attack traces in the ROAD traces were collected from a real vehicle under the real injection attacks.
 Such attack traces provide not only the injected messages but also the response from the vehicle under such attacks, which makes the ROAD dataset the most realistic one.
-The attacks in ROAD dataset are summarized in Table~\ref{tab:road_attacks}.
+The attacks in the ROAD dataset are summarized in Table~\ref{tab:road_attacks}.
 In light of the model's complexity, one single IDS is not a feasible option to track all the hundreds of decoded signals within the ROAD dataset.
-Thus, considering individual IDS on a different critical subsystem of the vehicle is be a viable solution.
-In the implementation of \sysname on ROAD dataset, we consider the attacked signals in Table~\ref{tab:road_attacks} to be of primary importance and add two highly correlated signals for each to make the IDS more robust, as detailed in \cref{sec:clustering}.
+Thus, in the implementation of \sysname on the ROAD dataset, we consider seven primary signals, which were compromised during the attacks, to be of primary importance and add two highly correlated signals for each to make the IDS more robust, as detailed in \cref{sec:clustering}.